molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 ## 1.6 &nbsp; Scientific ethics

 In 2022 we added a session dedicated to scientific ethics.
-Our discussions touch the “*unwritten rules*” of science, and how such rules can privilege members of some groups and serve as a barrier others.

 If you want to get a copy of the "**Applied Ethics Primer**" you can get it here for free: [https://caul-cbua.pressbooks.pub/aep/](https://caul-cbua.pressbooks.pub/aep/)

+Our discussions touch the “**unwritten rules**” of science, and how such rules can privilege members of some groups and serve as a barrier others.

 If you just want to know more, here are a few resources.